jSarthak-987/mtv-video-streaming-application/README.md

 ________________________________________________________________________________

-*Developed by Sarthak Joshi as part of Manhattan Tech Ventures Assignment.*
+*Developed by Sarthak Joshi as a part of the Manhattan Tech Ventures Assignment.*